How to Connect Discord to a Twitch Stream

 - Go into your Discord app using a desktop.

-- Click the gear icon to open the Settings menu.
-It’s located near the bottom of the screen.
+- Click the gear icon to open the Settings menu near the bottom of the screen.

-If you’re a streamer, you’ll also need to set up a new server and sync it to your account.
+You’ll also need to set up a new server and sync it to your account if you’re a streamer.
 Subs can just choose from the list of streamer subscriptions and join the server.

 How to Connect Discord Audio to Twitch

 One of the most common problems when connecting a Discord account to a Twitch account relates to audio.
-Streamers would want the audience to hear what’s going on in the voice chat and not just the game.
+Streamers would want the audience to hear what’s happening in the voice chat, not just the game.

 If you’re ready to give viewers the entertainment they subscribed for, there are a few things you have to do.

 First, you need to integrate your Discord and Twitch accounts.
 To do this, follow the steps below.
 If you’ve already connected the two accounts, skip to the next set of steps.